-- 9.1 After the department promotion and tenure committees and the department chairs have made their recommendations, the dean shall call a meeting of the college promotion and tenure committee.
-At this meeting, the dean shall review college and University tenure policies.
-The dean's office shall make available to all committee members the dossiers submitted by the candidates.
-All faculty members eligible for tenure and whose dossiers were submitted shall be reviewed. - 9.2 With at least two weeks of written notice, the college promotion and tenure committee shall meet to hold the tenure vote.
-For each tenure candidate and by a simple majority of those voting confidentially, the committee shall make a recommendation to grant or to deny tenure.
+- 9.1 After the department promotion and tenure committees and the department chairs have made their recommendations, the dean must call a meeting of the college promotion and tenure committee.
+At this meeting, the dean must review college and university tenure policies.
+The dean's office must make available to all committee members the dossiers submitted by the candidates.
+All faculty members eligible for tenure and whose dossiers were submitted must be reviewed. - 9.2 With at least two weeks of written notice, the college promotion and tenure committee must meet to hold the tenure vote.
+For each tenure candidate and by a simple majority of those voting confidentially, the committee must make a recommendation to grant or to deny tenure.
 A tie vote is insufficient to recommend tenure.
-The committee shall forward its recommendations to the dean in writing.
+The committee must forward its recommendations to the dean in writing.
 That report should include a summary of the committee's discussion of the strengths and weaknesses of the applicant's teaching, research, and service and should thus serve as a supporting explanation for the committee's vote.
-No names should be used in the summary of the committee's discussion and an accurate record of the vote.

-- 9.3 After receiving the recommendations from the department chair and from the department and college promotion and tenure committees, the dean shall write a recommendation for each candidate, to grant or to deny tenure.
-The dean may consult with the committees, the department chair, and the candidate regarding the recommendations. - 9.3.1 The dean will meet with the faculty member to inform them of his/her recommendation and give the candidate the opportunity to read the dean's letter. - 9.3.2 Upon request by the tenure candidate, the dean shall inform the candidate of the numerical results of the department, division, and college votes. - 9.3.3 The committee's letter and the dean's recommendation shall be added to the dossier and forwarded to the Provost.
+No names should be used in the summary of the committee's discussion.
+Each member of the committee should sign the report as being an acceptably accurate representation of the discussion and an accurate record of the vote. - 9.3 After receiving the recommendations from the department chair and from the department and college promotion and tenure committees, the dean must write a recommendation for each candidate, to grant or to deny tenure.
+The dean may consult with the committees, the department chair, and the candidate regarding the recommendations. - 9.3.1 The dean will meet with the faculty member to inform them of the recommendation and give the candidate the opportunity to read the dean's letter. - 9.3.2 Upon request by the tenure candidate, the dean must inform the candidate of the numerical results of the department, division, and college votes. - 9.3.3 The committee's letter and the dean's recommendation must be added to the dossier and forwarded to the Provost.